saucepleez/taskt-wiki/automation-commands/misc-commands/send-smtp-email-command.md

 ## What does this command do?
-This command allows you to send email using SMTP.
+This command allows you to send email using SMTP protocol.

 ## When would I want to use this command?